 Camille Hayward, as director, also teaches the Beginning Class.
 Her experience includes a decade at Seattle Country Day School in the 1980’s and another decade at The Valley School of Seattle in the 1990’s.
 Directly before beginning her current work at Lake and Park, she taught second grade at The Seattle Jewish Community School from 2001-2003.
 Hayward is a graduate of the University of Washington with a degree in English and Elementary Education.

 Eileen Hynes is the Director of Thematic Studies and the Admissions Director at Lake and Park School.
-She began her career in NWAIS schools in 1984 and taught for an extensive period at The Hutch School.
+She began her career in NWAIS schools at Epiphany School in 1984 and also taught at Bush School and Bertschi School in the 1990's before leaving NWAIS to teach at The Hutch School for eleven years.
 Nationally Board Certified in 2006, Hynes is a National Geographic Teacher Fellow and a NOAA Climate Steward.
 She was named the Seattle World Affairs Council World Educator in 2016.
 She holds a Master’s Degree in Education from Bank Street College, New York and a Bachelor’s Degree in Fine Art from Kenyon College.
 She has been a faculty member since 2011.

-Maudie James, Director of Lake and Park’s After School Care Program, works throughout the school as a support teacher.
-James holds a Bachelor of Arts degree in Environmental Studies from the University of Minnesota, Duluth with a minor in Environmental Education.
+Maudie James has held a variety of key positions at Lake and Park including initiating our aftercare program, teaching movement, supporting academic growth across the grades and teaching the Very Beginning class.
+She holds a Bachelor of Arts in Environmental Studies from the University of Minnesota, Duluth with a minor in Environmental Education.
 She worked as a para-educator in the Seattle Public Schools.
 She began working at Lake and Park School in 2015.

-Kim Martinson joins us as a co-teacher in both the Beginning and Very Beginning rooms.
+Kim Martinson works alongside Quynh Cao in the North Room.
+She joined the Lake and Park faculty in 2015.
 Martinson has been a child care provider in home settings and worked in schools and recreational facilities since 2008.
 She holds a Bachelor of Arts in History and the Teaching of Social Studies from Western Washington University.

 Thomas Bain serves as a Support Teacher in the Beginning classroom.
 He has a BA Literature/cultural studies from Evergreen State College.
 His experience spans fourteen years working in schools with elementary aged children; beginning with the YMCA, the Northwest Montessori School, the Bush School, and now Lake and Park.